graalvm/graalvm-demos/aws-fargate/README.md

 ```
 docker login -u AWS -p $(aws ecr get-login-password) REPOSITORYURI
 ```
-OPTIONAL: In the next step you will use a single command to build the application into a container image and deploy it to the repository you have created; if you would like to first view the Docker file that will be used to create the image, run the following command:
+__OPTIONAL__: In the next step you will use a single command to build the application into a container image and deploy it to the repository you have created; if you would like to first view the Docker file that will be used to create the image, run the following command:
 ```
 ./mvnw mn:dockerfile -Dpackaging=docker-native
 ```